DanielaDraganova/SalonManagement/README.md

 Beauty Salon App is an app that is used for managing beauty salons.
 Users can add a new salon with all the necessary details.
 Users can also make bookings for different services in all the existing salons.

+# Screenshots

 # Setup / Installation: 💻

+## Run locally

 - download or clone the repository
  - run npm install
-###  run `npm start`

-You can run the application using
+ - run npm start

+  ## Deploy to Firebase

+  - npm run built
+  - firebase deploy

 # Demo Link: 🔗